The best online collaboration software makes it easy for teams to work together on projects or just general admin tasks.

 There are some interesting filters, too.
 You can control who sees the things you say and post in the app, and obviously enough, join the teams that are most relevant to you.
 All company posts are located within a Facebook-style newsfeed, and you can mark posts to come back to them later on.

 There’s also a host of native clients across mobile and desktop, including Mac and Linux.
-Pricing begins at $49 per user per month for up to 12 users, and costs $99 per user per month for unlimited users.
 There's also a premium version for enterprise which offers workflow automation, Single Sign-On (SSO), and advanced team management.

 Flock is another application very similar to Slack but is arguably a little less daunting to use and offers more comprehensive communication tools.